 What’s especially disturbing is that a large majority of the students on these campuses know almost nothing about the complexities of the Israeli-Palestinian conflict.
 In fact, I prefer to refer to it as the Israeli-Palestinian-Jewish-Arab-Muslim Conflict, or IPJAMC, which even only scratches the surface of how complicated it is.
 But because of the relentless propaganda that groups such as SJP [Students for Justice in Palestine] spread, many students wind up walking away thinking Israel is evil and anyone who supports Israel is evil — which means that a lot of Jewish students on campus are evil.

 Are we talking only about propaganda?

 Absolutely not.
 There is a great deal of harassment and intimidation.
 That can be verbal — antisemitic name-calling, shouting at Jewish students that they are genocidal ethnic cleansers, baby-killers.
 It also can include ostracizing and excluding Jewish students — for instance, not allowing them to participate in campus activism for various causes, even not inviting them to campus parties and other events.
-That might sound trivial, but it isn’t trivial to college-age young people, where social life is a key part of the college experience.
+That might sound trivial, but it isn’t trivial to college-age young people, for whom social life is a key part of the college experience.
 It’s hurtful and a burden that Jewish students have to deal with.